Visit the institution website for COVID‑19 updates

 Months of entry

-You will develop knowledge about the causes of typical and atypical psychological development, the standard psychological therapies and treatments available, and research methods and statistics relevant to this field.
+You will develop knowledge about the genetic and environmental causes of typical and atypical psychological development, the standard psychological therapies and treatments available, and research methods and statistics relevant to this field.
 The course will provide you with both a research and clinical focus.

 Benefit from comprehensive coverage of the field exploring how biological, behavioural and cognitive processes, along with family and wider social forces, can affect typical and atypical development.
-The course is ideal if you plan to work/are working in mental health with young people, or you are looking to progress to the DClinPsy or a PhD.
+The course is ideal if you plan to work/are working in mental health with young people, plan to study for a PhD, or if you are looking to progress to the DClinPsy.
 Placements and clinical observerships are available.

 - Learn how to characterise typical and atypical behaviours across the life span.